crowcoder/CodeMashAbstracts/DebugLikeItsYourJob.md

 ## Debug Like It's Your Job

 Being a developer is not just about writing code - that code has to actually work and figuring out why it doesn't is a different mindset than writing it.
-Debugging is not a prescibed recipe, it is a necessary skill for any developer.
+Debugging is not a prescribed recipe, it is a necessary skill for any developer.
 While this ability is inevitably gained through experience, there are tips, tricks and techniques you can learn to level up your effectiveness as a programmer right now.